josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 Actually, the drawback isn't limited to plugins and themes; core WordPress features, like the customizer, widgets, and nav menus (basically, the whole Appearance tab in admin) will be rendered powerless by a headless setup.

 ### Greater hosting needs

 Another drawback is that you're essentially hosting the site twice.
 Like I mentioned, I have the front-end of this site on Netlify, which has a free tier, so I'm at liberty to continue using whatever WordPress hosting I want without it costing me any more.
 (At least, not unless this blog really blows up for some reason, which seems very unlikely.)
 But that might not be the case for you, depending on your site's traffic and needs.
 And then again, hosting isn't costing me any _less_, either.

-<Callout>With headless, since your front-end isn’t rendered by your theme’s PHP template files anymore, plugins that change the appearance or layout of the site will lose their effect.</Callout>
+<Callout>With headless, since your front-end isn’t rendered by your theme’s PHP template files anymore, plugins that change the appearance or layout of the site will lose their&nbsp;effect.</Callout>

 And if you _are_ pre-rendering content with an SSG (as opposed to querying data from your WP site's API on the fly), you'll need to redeploy the site each time content changes.
 (There are [plugins](https://wordpress.org/plugins/search/Netlify/) to solve that particular pain point, though.)

 ### Tricky DNS setup

 Something else to keep in mind: DNS is going to require some careful, likely much more complex setup with headless (more on that later), and unless you do some fancy stuff with your theme and DNS, post previews won't really work anymore.

 ### Fewer hosting features are relevant

 You might also be giving up some luxuries provided by your host, such as staging sites, for example.
 (You can still use staging, of course, but what you see there won't match what you'll see on the live headless site unless you do a lot of extra config.)

 Those tradeoffs probably sound very scary, and for a lot of WordPress users, they make moving to headless a non-starter.
 That's ok.
 Every site has different needs, and if sticking with the WordPress you've come to know and love sounds like your best path forward, rest assured you're not alone and you will not be unsupported in that choice.

 ## Why I chose headless